mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 Running tests now shows all is green and good to go.
 ## Heroku deployment

 To deploy project to the web we need nice server and domain.
 Heroku provides nice hosting for python apps.
-Free to play with (5 applications), test and checkhow our application might work in real life.
+Free to play with (5 applications), test and check how our application might work in real life.

 In order to do that we need some Heroku infrastructure.
 In fact, the only necessary element is `Procfile`, instructing Heroku machinery what to launch and how.

-Following our app structure we can set following procfile:
+Following our app structure we can set following Procfile:

 __Procfile__
 {% highlight bash %}